 - Add chicken broth and black pepper, heat to a simmer and whisk in butter until emulsified.
 Add chicken and heat 2-3 minutes until chicken is warm and cooked through.

-- Add lemon juice, parsley and adjust salt and pepper.
+- Add lemon juice, parsley and adjust salt and pepper to taste.

 Notes